dashpay/docs/developers/integration.rst

 from standard nodes by having proven ownership of 1,000 Dash, making the network `highly resistant to Sybil attacks <https://en.wikipedia.org/wiki/Sybil_attack>`__.
-Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in a following block instead of a conflicting transaction.
+Masternodes form `Long-Living Masternode Quorums (LLMQs) <https://github.com/dashpay/dips/blob/master/dip-0006.md>`__, which are responsible for providing near instant certainty to the transaction participants that the transaction inputs cannot be respent, and that the transaction will be included in a following block instead of a conflicting transaction.